-Some symptoms noted when a person has gum swelling can indicate presence of a serious disease.
+Some symptoms noted when a person has gum swelling can indicate the presence of a serious disease.
 So it is important to have them evaluated as soon as possible.
-Such signs include inability to swallow or breath, high fever of more than 101 degrees F and/or severe gum bleeding.
-Thus, if you would ask me, I would tell you to search for orthodontist near me results on the internet right now.
+Such signs include the inability to swallow or breath, high fever of more than 101 degrees F, and/or severe gum bleeding.
+Thus, if you would ask me, I would tell you to search for an orthodontist near me results on the internet right now.

 Why do I have swollen gums?

 Millions of people are asking themselves this question today.
 Generally speaking, people have swollen gums because of different reasons.
 However, it basically happens because of plaque on teeth caused by poor oral hygiene.
 Plaque tends to be invisible and so it is easy to leave it behind when brushing your teeth.
 It’s usually sticky and often invaded by bacteria that irritate the gum line, triggering bleeding and swelling.
 Swollen gums affect most people who neglect their oral hygiene.